ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[O9]**
 Decentralized BPI Storage MAY be partially persistent.

-[[O9]](#o9) Testability: An example of a Decentralized BPI Storage that is partially persistent is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete test suite.
+[[O9]](#o9) Testability: An example of a Decentralized BPI Storage that is partially persistent is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete testsuite.
 Therefore, the requirement is testable.

 #### **[CR35]>[O9]**
 Partially Persistent BPI Storage  MUST support Generalized Time Stamps or consensus protocols that guarantee eventual data consistency.